Skip to content

 Vector meta functions provide calculations such as midpoints, distances and axis rotations to support movement, physics and placement tasks.

-Center, Distance and RotateAroundAxis return new vectors without changing their inputs.
+Center and RotateAroundAxis return new vectors without changing their inputs.
+Distance returns a number.
 Right and Up modify the vector they are called on and also return it.

 Example Hook Usage